 Get started today!

-- Application requirements: Two letters of recommendation, undergrad and graduate (if applicable) transcripts, personal statement, undergraduate coursework audit by content area specialist in the certification area, and résumé
+- Application requirements: Two letters of recommendation, transcripts, minimum GPA of 3.0 (undergraduate), proof of English language proficiency, personal statement, undergraduate coursework audit by content area specialist in the certification area, and résumé

 - Typical Course Load: Fall (2-3 courses), Spring (2-3 courses), Summer (2 courses)

 - Practical Experience Component: Student teaching in the last semester (only for those looking for additional certification)

 - Alumni Current Positions: Biology, English, Physics, Chemistry, General Science, Social Studies, Earth and Space Science, and Mathematics teachers

 - Ranking: Ranked 16th in nation for Best Secondary Education

 - Note: Due to Pennsylvania Department of Education criteria, international students are not eligible for the PDE certification, but they may earn their master's degree in this program.
 Please contact email@example.com with any questions.

 The Secondary Education program is designed for the college graduate who seeks to become a teacher certified to work with students in grades 7-12.

 The Master of Education offers graduate courses designed to promote evidence-based instructional practices.
 The M.Ed. is best suited to students who have sufficient background content knowledge in a secondary certification area, such as history, English, mathematics, or a science.
 Graduates teach Biology, English, Physics, Chemistry, General Science, Social Studies, Earth and Space Science, and Mathematics in secondary schools in Pennsylvania and beyond.